- Published on Thursday, November 4, 2021, last updated

 GitHub pull request template

 Welcome to this guide on GitHub pull request templates!
-We hope you'll find what you are looking for, and if you're interested in the best way to manage your pull requests in Slack, you should take a look at Axolo, which helps thousands of developers merge pull requests faster (also incubated by Slack in 2023).
+We hope you'll find what you are looking for, and if you're interested in the best way to manage your pull requests in Slack, you should take a look at Axolo, (also incubated by Slack in 2023).
+Also if you are interested we wrote a piece on why your pull requests are taking forever, learn more about the GitHub pull request workflow here.

 Enable your team to mergepull requests faster with Axolo